SumirSeth/knowledge-base/videos/outliers-why-some-people-succeed-and-some-dont.md

 This text should appear if git hooks is working fine.
 This text should appear if git hooks is working fine.
 This text should appear if git hooks is working fine.
+This text should appear if git hooks is working fine.
+This text should appear if git hooks is working fine.